noi-techpark/opendatahub-website/src/content/datasets/traffic/trafficstation_two.md

 img: "/img/datasets/aria_02_BrennerLEC_fase2.jpg"

 availability: "closed"
+weight: 3
-availability_label: "Closed Data"
+availability_label: "On Request Data"
 availability_description: >-
-    "A22 data is closed (candidate to be opened) and restricted to a project collaboration (<a class="dataset-mailto">contact&nbsp;us</a>
+    A22 data is closed (candidate to be opened) and restricted to a project collaboration (<a class="dataset-mailto">contact&nbsp;us</a>
-    if you are interested in this data.)"
+    if you are interested in this data.)

 doc_link: "https://opendatahub.readthedocs.io/en/latest/datasets.html#trafficstation-vms-dataset"
 example_link: "https://analytics.opendatahub.bz.it/"